-Combined program substitution for BUL 3351 U.C.C. and Law for Accountancy
+Combined pathway substitution for BUL 3351 U.C.C. and Law for Accountancy

 This course exposes students to the basic concepts of law as applied to the accounting profession.
 The focus is on the application and analysis of legal and ethical principles.

 Combined pathway substitution for TAX 4011 Federal Tax Accounting II